Vladyslav13/Qt/README.md

 # Qt
 Qt-notebook.

-Folder "modules" content NoteBookGui and libnb folders.
+Folder "modules" contents the "NoteBookGui" and "libnb" folders.

 Folder "NoteBookGui" contents the interface of notebook.
 Written in Qt5.